 Zyrtec is an over-the-counter human allergy medication sometimes given to dogs with atopic dermatitis or mild to moderate environmental allergies.
-Vets often suggest Zyrtec as a first course of action for dogs who scratch excessively, are sensitive to insect bites, or have dermatitis.
+Vets may suggest Zyrtec as a course of action for dogs who scratch excessively, are sensitive to insect bites, or have dermatitis.

 Zyrtec comes in 5 and 10-milligram tablets and can be given either every 24 hours for atopic dermatitis or every 12 hours for allergy symptoms.
 The 10 mg pills are okay for dogs between 10 and 50 lbs, though 5-10 lb dogs should only take half (or a 5-mg tablet.)
 Canines who exceed 50 lbs may take up to two 10 mg tablets if necessary.
 Dogs under 5 lbs should only take a quarter of a 10 mg tablet or half of a 5 mg pill.

 Zyrtec also comes in a liquid form that must be dosed with a syringe or dropper.
 This form can be drizzled over pet food or squirted directly into the pet's mouth.
-Some pet owners prefer the food method since dogs may spit out excess medication, leaving pet parents unsure of how much drug their pet ingests.
 Liquid Zyrtec may be easier to dose out for smaller dogs since the tablets are small and can be difficult to cut evenly.

 If you have any questions or concerns about the correct dosage of Zyrtec for dogs, consult your vet or chat with a vet now.